How to learn a language

 Fluency is when you walk into an electronics store and ask for “the thing for cleaning the house” instead of the vacuum cleaner.

 This skill can only be practiced by getting yourself into challenging situations.
 And by sticking to your target language no matter what.
-Among language learners, Falling Back To English is a synonym for cheating and will form a habit you don't want.
+Falling Back To English is cheating and will form a habit you don't want.
 Because if English were an option – why do you learn a new language in the first place?

 This is the secret to becoming fluent.
 You do this from day one.
 If you want to learn speaking a language, you have to SPEAK IT.